 Group Three findings were the highest.
 The group found John Doe, John Smith, and John Q. Public all negligent in causing the subject accident, respectfully apportioned them 40%, 40%, and 20% of the fault.
 Additionally, they awarded $16,750,000 in damages to Mr. Smith and $1,000,000 in damages to Mrs. Smith.

 This matter settled post mediation utilizing the information received from the mock trial.
 The Defense contingency (including the defense team, insurance carriers and insured) that witnessed the exercise were able to see the strengths and weaknesses of the case and the range of perceptions of potential jurors in the community.
 Several spectators, interestingly, came away with different views after hearing the mock jury deliberations, which eventually helped to settle the case.

 Mock trials have developed into an extremely useful tool in the insurance industry.
 If used properly, they can assist in avoiding pitfalls which can result in runaway nuclear verdicts.
 It serves as yet another tool to assist in evaluating the potential exposure and risk of taking a matter to trial.

 The Old Republic Risk Management Claim Department provides oversight of the claims handled by the Third Party Administrators (TPAs) selected by our Insureds.
 Claim Specialists liaise with the TPA Adjusters and Insureds to provide guidance on the management of serious claims.
-The Claim Department is based at ORRM's corporate office in Brookfield, Wisconsin.
+The Claim Department is based out of our corporate office in Brookfield, WI.